Antzee1/100-days-of-code/readme.md

 Today, I re-coded my avatar for social medias + found out how to make the sliders look spherical.
 And the sliders are movable now!
 I found a couple possible JavaScript solutions online, and I managed to get one slider to move, but needed help from my house teacher (the bf) for the rest: make all sliders move individually + an if else sentence to make the sliders stop at the beginning and end of the slots.
 Progress is slow, but I have a feeling that JavaScript can be fun once I master it a little bit better.
 ❇️ 🔴 🌕 🔵 ⚪️

-### Day 23 - Tuesday 23.01.2018 - Volume slider video
+### Day 23 - Tuesday 23.01.2018 - Volume slider video & responsiveness exercises
 I set up a YouTube channel today so I can show better video quality of animation.
-Here are the volume sliders in action:
+Here are the volume sliders in action!

+(embedding only works in the GitHub pages version.
+Click the link inside the embed code if you don't see the video).
 <iframe width="560" height="315" src="https://www.youtube.com/embed/sUcEpNwXJ5Y" frameborder="0" allow="autoplay; encrypted-media" allowfullscreen></iframe>
+<br/><br/>
+🤓 I also have been thinking that I need to understand resizing / responsiveness better, so I decided to set up a few examples with different properties, like height, width, and font-size to study how the boxes and the text behave differently on resizing.
+I also checked the different divs when zooming in / out with command- / command+, because this will also affect the layout. 😯
 <br/><br/>